-For Those with Communication Impairments: The Florida Relay Service Voice (statewide) 711 TDD ASCII (800) 955-1339 TDD Baudot (800) 955 - 8771 9.
-The campus administration will inform victims of their rights under the Crime Victims Bill of Rights, including the right to assistance from the Office of the Crime Victim Ombudsman and the Crime Victims Reparations Board.
-For further information refer to the Office of the Crime Victim Ombudsman website at http://www.oip.state.mn.us/(651-642-0550) or the Crime Victims Reparations Board website at http://www.oip.state.mn.us/MCCVS/(651-282-6256).
+9. The campus administration will inform victims of their rights under the Crime Victims Bill of Rights, including the right to assistance from the Office of the Crime Victim Ombudsman and the Crime Victims Reparations Board.
+For further information refer to the Office of the Crime Victim Ombudsman website at ojp.state.mn.us/ 651-642-0550 or the Crime Victims Reparations Board website at ojp.state.mn.us/MCCVS/ 651-282-6256.